mosaicnetworks/evm-lite-client/README.md

-# EVM-Babble SDK (Javascript)
+# EVM-Lite SDK (Javascript)

-An SDK to help interact with EVM-Babble written in Javascript.
+An SDK to help interact with EVM-Lite written in Javascript.